 This will result in your M1 Finance account being closed after the transfer is completed.

-At this time, the only account types supported by Robinhood are cash or margin.
+At this time, the only account types supported by Robinhood are cash, margin, and retirement.
 So, you will need to make sure the account type you open with Robinhood is identical to the M1 Finance account.

-Robinhood will most likely ask you to email or upload a copy of your statement, so it is a good idea to have this on hand.
+Robinhood asks you to email or upload a copy of your statement in some instances, so it is a good idea to have this on hand.
 You can download this via the M1 Finance website.

 Use the button above to get a completely free stock when you sign up!